ethereum/web3.py/docs/quickstart.rst

    >>> w3.isConnected()
    True

-Provider: Infura
+Provider: Remote Node
 *****************

-The quickest way to interact with the Ethereum blockchain is to use a remote node provider, like `Infura <https://infura.io/>`_.
-You can connect to a remote node by specifying the endpoint, just like the previous local node example:
+The quickest way to interact with the Ethereum blockchain is to use a remote node provider, like `Alchemy <https://www.alchemyapi.io/supernode>`_ or `Infura <https://infura.io/>`_.
+You can connect to a remote node by specifying the endpoint, similar to the previous local node example:

 .. code-block:: python

    >>> from web3 import Web3
-   >>> w3 = Web3(Web3.HTTPProvider('https://mainnet.infura.io/v3/<infura-project-id>'))
+   >>> w3 = Web3(Web3.HTTPProvider('<http-remote-node-provider>')) #replace with provider (e.g. Alchemy, Infura) endpoint here

-This endpoint is provided by Infura after you create a (free) account.

-Again, a convenience method exists to save a few keystrokes:
+For Infura, a convenience method exists to save a few keystrokes:

 .. code-block:: python